Ashley Alexiss Shows Off Her Gorgeous Curves In A Snug Tank Top & Jeans

 Plus-size model Ashley Alexiss gave her 2.1 million Instagram followers something to take their minds off all the news surrounding the coronavirus with her latest update.
-The sizzling blonde got online late last night to share a photo taken for online retailer, Fashion Nova, wowing fans with her beauty and fabulous curves.
+The sizzling blonde got online late last night to share a photo taken for retailer Fashion Nova, wowing fans with her beauty and fabulous curves.

 The upload was a half-body shot that saw Alexiss posing against a simple, white backdrop.
 With no elements of distraction in the background, viewers could concentrate solely on her gorgeous figure and cute outfit.

 Alexiss was wearing a snug tank top in a burnt yellow color that beautifully complemented her fair skin tone and golden tresses.
-The garment was not overly revealing, and sported a discreet neckline and thick shoulder straps that showed just enough skin to be enticing without actually exposing too much.
-The form-fitting top was a ribbed design and looked flattering on her hourglass frame, emphasizing the difference between Ashley’s shapely chest and narrow waistline.
+The garment was not overly revealing and sported a discreet neckline and thick shoulder straps that showed just enough skin to be enticing without actually exposing too much.
+The formfitting top was a ribbed design and looked flattering on her hourglass frame, emphasizing the difference between Ashley’s shapely chest and narrow waistline.

-The model coupled the item with a pair of high-rise jeans that hugged her hips, and wore the top tucked inside her pants to further accentuate her small waist.
-The skintight jeans were a light, cornflower blue shade and were whitewashed in the front, highlighting Ashley’s strong thighs.
+The model coupled the item with a pair of high-rise jeans that hugged her hips and wore the top tucked inside her pants to further accentuate her small waist.
+The skintight jeans were a light, cornflower blue shade and whitewashed in the front, highlighting Ashley’s strong thighs.

 Ashley completed the look with a lavish set of chunky gold earrings, which were heart-shaped and sported a textured design that was hard to miss amid her sleek mane.
 She wore her long hair down and styled with a mid-part, letting her locks frame her face as they brushed over her shoulder.
 Her brown roots showed through and transitioned into blond, giving her tresses a slight ombre look.

-The Sports Illustrated: Swimsuit Edition model put a lot of care into her glam, as well, sporting a face-full of makeup in the shot.
-The application included sculpted eyebrows, a shimmering, skin-toned eyeshadow, and long lashes to bring out her eyes.
+The Sports Illustrated Swimsuit Issue model put a lot of care into her glam as well, sporting a face full of makeup in the shot.
+The application included sculpted eyebrows, a shimmering, skin-toned eye shadow, and long lashes to bring out her eyes.
 She wore a pink satin shade on her lush lips and finished up her glam look with a pink blush.

 Ashley showed off her modeling chops, striking a sultry pose that saw her cocking a hip to the side and coquettishly playing with her hair.
-Her nails featured a chic flat manicure and were painted a subtle shade of pale-pink.
+Her nails featured a chic flat manicure and were painted a subtle shade of pale pink.
 She was looking directly into the camera with an intense gaze and slightly parted her lips in a seductive way.

 “Now that is absolutely the most beautiful picture I’ve seen all day,” one fan commented on her post.